HaoranYi/kin_scripts/notes/accounts_db.md

 ## Accounts-DB read cache

 A read-only cache, which get populated when reading.
-When writing, updated entry are removed from the cache.
+When writing, updated entries are removed from the cache.
 Format:
 - (pubkey, slot)-> data